foundryvtt/crucible/docs/Items/Armor.md

-**Armor Type:** The category this armor falls under.
+**Armor Type:** The name of the armor, and the category this armor falls under.
 If you have neither Light, Medium, nor Heavy armor equipped, you are considered Unarmored. <br>
 **Base Armor:** The base Armor this adds to your PD while worn.<br>
 **Base Dodge:** The base Dodge this adds to your PD while worn.<br>
 **Max Dodge Bonus:** The maximum bonus to Dodge you can benefit from while wearing this armor.
 This maximum does not include the Base Dodge provided by the armor.<br>